Civitan International: History

 The organization experienced another noticeable drop in membership at the outbreak of World War II, since many of its civic-minded members were among the first to volunteer for military service.
 Civitans who remained at home organized scrap metal collections, war bond sales, and blood drives.
-One club in Birmingham, Alabama, held so many successful bond drives that the Army Air Forces named a B-25 and a P-47 in the club's honor.
+One club in Birmingham, Alabama, held so many successful bond drives that the Army Air Forces named a North American B-25 Mitchell and a Republic P-47 Thunderbolt in the club's honor.

 The period after World War II saw another surge in growth.
 There were 10,000 members by 1947, with membership tripling in size between 1946 and 1956 as Civitan became the sixth largest service club in the United States.
 By 1960, there were 34,000 active Civitans in 998 clubs.
 One reason that Civitan expanded so quickly was the flexibility that it allowed to clubs in other countries.
 Compromises over issues such as the Civitan creed and membership dues allowed the ethnically diverse organization to maintain a strong sense of unity.

 By the 1950s, Civitan's focus had shifted to helping the developmentally disabled.
 The Civitan International Foundation, established in 1960, provided financial support for many organizations and programs which benefited developmentally disabled individuals.
 By 2005, the Civitan International Foundation had provided $13,000,000 in grants to the UAB Civitan International Research Center, the first institution in the United States to focus solely on researching developmental disabilities.